brunch/brunch.github.io/source/app/assets/_docs/using-modules.md

 Brunch does support [Bower](http://bower.io), however NPM is becoming de-facto standard for front-end packages.
 You may still want/need to use bower for some of your packages that aren't on NPM yet, or just copy these to `vendor`.

-For more details on NPM integration, see the next section.
+For more details on NPM integration, see the previous section.

 To add packages to your project: